-Apple is leaving no stone unturned to make it one of the largest Mac ads in the recent years.
+Apple is leaving no stone unturned to make it one of the largest Mac ads in recent years.
 While many of the other ads are directed at pushing the iPad and iPhone into the spotlight, this ad focuses on the Mac and how it helped create a better life for many people across the globe since 1984.

-With the 2018 FIFA World Cup fever going around the globe, this campaign focuses the new Mac ad.
-In a recent announcement earlier this week, the company has promised to release new skills for Siri ahead of the World Cup, as well as curated content for Apple News, Podcasts, and more.
-As a bonus gift, it has also rolled out a new support for sports in its TV app for users in Canada just in time for the world cup.
+With the 2018 FIFA World Cup fever going around the globe, this campaign focuses on the new Mac ad.
+In a recent announcement earlier this week, the company promised to release new skills for Siri ahead of the World Cup, as well as curated content for Apple News, Podcasts, and more.
+As a bonus gift, it has also rolled out new support for sports in its TV app for users in Canada just in time for the world cup.